Set up a provider with qemu+ssh protocol kvm-via-ssh: driver: libvirt url: qemu+ssh://firstname.lastname@example.org/system?socket=/var/run/libvirt/libvirt-sock # Or connect to a local libvirt instance local-kvm: driver: libvirt url: qemu:///system # work around flag for XML validation errors while

 the minion id will be set to

-If the command was executed on the salt-master, its Salt key will automatically be signed on the master.
+If the command was executed on the salt-master, its Salt key will automatically be accepted on the master.

 Once the instance has been created with salt-minion installed, connectivity to it can be verified with Salt: